|Fees||Look up fees|

 - Public and private accountability.

-These issues will be considered in the light of case studies, including:
+These issues will be explored through the use of case studies, including:

 - Uses of AI in the workplace